wp-plugins/featuring-countcomments/readme.txt

 **starting from version 1.00 with a new API and widget functionality**

+* extends information on Users page in Admin Menu with comment counts
 * optionpage-configurable for standard functions
 * easy to integrate (ships with multi/sidebar- and dashboard-widget functionality)
-* possible to integrate in "Right Now" box on the dashboard or on the user's profile page
+* possible to integrate in "Right Now" box or to display as widget on the dashboard and on the user's profile page
-* extends information on Users page in Admin Menu with comment counts
-* high performing because user counts are re-used within a page-call
+* high performance because users' comment counts are re-used within a page-call
 * fully compatible with [https/SSL/TLS-sites](http://codex.wordpress.org/Administration_Over_SSL)
 * fully WP 3.0 multi-site network compatible
 * clean uninstall